imagej/imagej.github.io/pages/Elastic_Alignment_and_Montage.md

 ## Elastic Deformation with Spring Meshes

-![Fig. 1: Triangular section mesh with a resolution of 5 vertices per each long row.](Mesh.png
+![Fig. 1: Triangular section mesh with a resolution of 5 vertices per each long row.](/images/pages/Mesh.png
-"Fig. 1: Triangular section mesh with a resolution of 5 vertices per each long row.")
+"Fig. 1: Triangular section mesh with a resolution of 5 vertices per each long row.")"
 We achieve this globally minimized deformation by simulating the alignment as an elastic system of spring connected vertices.
 Zero-length springs connect corresponding locations between two overlapping images